 My teaching interests include the areas of tropical, radar, mesoscale, and synoptic meteorology, as well as atmospheric thermodynamics.
 I am a faculty advisor for the Student Organization of Meteorology (STORM), which is a student chapter of the American Meteorology Society (AMS) and the National Weather Association (NWA).

 For more information about me, my classes, or my research please click on the tabs above (below the header).
-To learn more about the department, university, or undergraduate and graduate programs in meteorology and earth sciences, please click on the department link to your right.
+To learn more about the department, university, or undergraduate and graduate programs in meteorology and earth sciences, please click on the department links to your right.